enes-turk/chess-engine/README.md

 ### Conclusion

-This chess engine and AI project represents not just a technical accomplishment but a testament to the enduring fascination and challenge of the game of chess.
-Through its features and functionalities, it opens up new avenues for players to explore and enjoy the game in both traditional and innovative ways.
+This chess engine and AI project symbolizes more than just a technical acomplishment; it's a testament to the journey of learning object-oriented programming and bringing an idea to life.
+While the project may have areas for improvement and inefficiencies, they serve as milestones in the learning process.
+As I continue on this journey, I look forward to refining and enhancing my knowledge, embracing the lessons learned along the way.